abudayah/contributors-timer/README.md

-Node apps time logger
+Node apps time logger; it's helpful to count the time you spend in nodejs project.

+### How this is works ?
+- Getting user information form .git/confg file.
+- Getting current appointed branch from.
+- creates a JSON file in your repo folder "timerlog.json"
+- Saving duration time each 5 secounds.

 ### Requirments
-- nodejs v8.9.3 and up
+- Engine: Nodejs v8.9.3 and up

 ### Install
 `yarn add contributors-timer`